jamesbeamie/LG-api/README.md

 - The API is developed using NodeJs, Express server and Connecting to a mongo Database.
 ## Project setup
 - clone the repository
+- create a `.env` file in your project and add the variables as shown in the `sample .env`
 - Sample .env variables:` LOCAL_DB=mongodb://localhost/yourlocalDB,
 PORT=5000